rokzidarn/SIATestApp/README.md

 # SIATestApp

-My basic web application developed using Java and Spring
+My basic web application developed using Java and Spring with some additional technologies and software.

 ### Techstack
 ```